Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: A Single Bisector

+In our analysis, we will be counting the number of events of each type separately.
+Note that therefore we are actually double-counting simultaneous events like the one in Fig.~\ref{fig:kds_bisector_split}.
 In Section~\ref{sub:Bounding_the_Number_of_Events_bisec} we prove that there are at most $O(m^2)$ vertex and $1,2$-collapse events, and at most $O(m^3)$ $2,2$-collapse events.
 The number of expand events can be similarly bounded.
-Some of these events may actually happen simultaneously.
-See for example Fig.~\ref{fig:kds_bisector_split}, where $B_{pq}$ changes when a vertex event and a $1,2$-expand event coincide.
-Note that as a result, we are double-counting these simultaneous events.
-Despite this, we can show that our resulting $O(m^3)$ bound on the number of changes of $B_{pq}$ is tight in the worst case.
+Despite our double-counting, we can show that our resulting $O(m^3)$ bound on the number of combinatorial changes of $B_{pq}$ is tight in the worst case.
 In Section~\ref{sub:A_KDS_for_maintaining_the_Bisector} we then argue that there is a KDS that can maintain $B_{pq}$ efficiently.